 The toddler years are an important time for child development.
 The purpose of this study is to find out more about how young children learn and think about the world around them.
 Researchers hope their findings will lead to better ways to help children learn in the future.

 COULD THIS STUDY BE RIGHT FOR YOUR CHILD?

 WHAT PARTICIPANTS CAN EXPECT

-Participation involves two remote visits.
-Each visit will last about two hours.
-During the visits, parents will complete questionnaires about their child’s development and take part in different activities with and without the child while being video-recorded.
+Participation involves two virtual visits over Zoom.
+Each visit will last about 30 minutes.
+During the visits, parents and their child will take part in different activities with and without the child while being video-recorded and parents will complete questionnaires about their child’s development.

 MEET THE RESEARCHER

-Melissa Libertus, PhD, is Associate Professor of Psychology and research scientist at the Learning Research and Development Center at the University of Pittsburgh.
+Melissa Libertus, PhD, is Associate Professor of Psychology and a research scientist at the Learning Research and Development Center at the University of Pittsburgh.
 A graduate of Duke University and the University of Osnabrück, Dr. Libertus is an internationally respected and awarded researcher.
-At the Kids’ Thinking Lab, which she oversees, Dr. Libertus explores questions of how young children learn and think about the world around them.
+At the Kids’ Thinking Lab, which she oversees, Dr. Libertus explores questions of how children think and learn about the world around them.